ferndot/django-channels-handlers/README.rst

             # Do something with the message
             pass

-Import ConsumerHandlerMixin (or AsyncConsumerHandlerMixin) and add it to your Django Channels consumer
+Import ConsumerHandlerMixin and add it to your Django Channels consumer

 .. code:: python

     from channels_handlers.consumers import ConsumerHandlerMixin
+    # For async, import AsyncConsumerHandlerMixin
     from channels.generic.websocket import JsonWebsocketConsumer